Posted by Dom Orlandi, President of DaVinci on May 10, 2018 11:06:18 AM

 Potential Adverse Effects

 When helping patients with occasional anxiety, most physicians start them off slow with supplements.
 Reactions can vary from one ingredient to the next, and people who are taking multiple supplements will want to monitor how they feel.
 You might start them on a simple mineral, like magnesium, and if things go well, combine it with an amino acid and botanical for a more powerful synergistic combination.*

 Dosage is important too.
 Some supplements that help people focus can increase their anxiety or make them irritable in some cases.

 Stress is a natural and usually healthy part of our lives.
-When it morphs into anxiety disorders, the cause will be found in environmental and/or metabolic factors pushing the needle too far in one direction.
-By helping your patient adopt healthy choices and relaxation techniques, while also using supplements to achieve greater metabolic balance, you can help them find some relief from the frenzied-pace we all seem to move these days.
+By helping your patient adopt healthy choices and relaxation techniques, while also using supplements to achieve greater metabolic balance, you can help them find some relief from the frenzied-pace we all seem to move these days.*

-When it comes to using supplements, you will want to consider sound research that demonstrates effectiveness, quality ingredients, and any potential side effects, just as you would with any other medical recommendation.
-Anxiety is a problem in our society, but it can be managed.
+When it comes to using supplements, you will want to consider sound research that demonstrates effectiveness, quality ingredients, and any potential side effects, just as you would with any other recommendation.
+Occasional anxiety is a problem in our society, but it can be managed.
 It’s just a matter of listening to our patients, isolating the root causes, and applying gentle changes that feel right for them.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.

 Subscribe to get email notifications about the latest Davinci blog posts